phucdev/TL_Bio_RE/README.md

 Clone the repository, create a python virtual environment and install the requirements.

-Download the train and test data (AIMed, BioInfer).
+Download the train and test data (AIMed, BioInfer) into `TL_Bio_RE/data/raw`.
 Use `Korpusdaten-Bearbeiten.ipynb` to process corpora, do train-dev-test split and transform data according to the papers:

-- "A BERT-based Universal Model for Both Within- and Cross-sentence Clinical Temporal Relation Extraction"
+- Lee, Jinhyuk, et al. "BioBERT: pre-trained biomedical language representation model for biomedical text mining." _arXiv preprint arXiv:1901.08746_ (2019).
-- "Enriching Pre-trained Language Model with Entity Information for Relation Classification"
+- Lin, Chen, et al. "A BERT-based universal model for both within-and cross-sentence clinical temporal relation extraction." _Proceedings of the 2nd Clinical Natural Language Processing Workshop._ 2019.
-- "BioBERT: a pre-trained biomedical language representation model for biomedical text mining"
+- Wu, Shanchan, and Yifan He.
+"Enriching pre-trained language model with entity information for relation classification." _Proceedings of the 28th ACM International Conference on Information and Knowledge Management._ 2019.

 (The text in the notebook is written in German, but the code is self-explanatory.)